open-telemetry/opentelemetry.io/content/en/docs/contribute/_index.md

 1. Go to the **Files changed** tab.
 1. Select the pencil (edit) icon on any files changed by the pull request.
 1. Make the changes requested.
+If there's a code suggestion, apply it.
 1. Commit the changes.

 When your review is complete, a reviewer merges your PR and your changes goes live